-Integration-Specific Connections
+Integration-Scoped Connections

 Connection templates

 A Connection Template allows you to pre-fill a connection's input fields with default values.
-A template can be referenced by an integration you build, or by an integration your customers build using embedded workflow builder.
+A template can be referenced by an integration you build or by an integration your customers build using embedded workflow builder.
 Connection templates are useful for a few reasons:

 - If several of your integrations require the same connection input fields (for example, an OAuth 2.0 client ID and secret), you can create a template that contains those fields and reference it in each integration.

 - If you want to provide a template for your customers to use in their own integrations, you can create a template and share it with them.
-They can then reference the template in their own integrations, but will not be able to view or change the template's input fields (so, they can't access your client secret).
+They can then reference the template in their own integrations but will not be able to view or change the template's input fields (so they can't access your client secret).

 - If you store your integrations' YAML definitions in source control, your YAML will be cleaner if you reference a template instead of including the connection's input fields directly in the YAML.
 By referencing a template that contains a client ID and client secret, you can avoid committing sensitive information to source control.